ekaterina-borisova/ada_website/pages/0geo_analysis.md

 		<header class="major">
 			<h2>Some Analysis on BindingDB Dataset</h2>
 		</header>
 		<p>To answer these questions, we use the BindingDB dataset.
 It provides information on the interactions between proteins and ligands, focusing on binding affinity data.
-It contains 2,937,206 results on 1,295,089 ligands and 6746 targets.
+It contains <strong> 2,937,206 results  on 1,295,089 ligands and 6746 targets</strong>.
 In total, there are 330 different source organisms for the targets.
 BindingDB provides a plethora of data for each experiment, there are 194 columns.
 For each experiment, we have the binding affinities constants such as Ki, Kd, IC50 and EC50, we have the ligand’s SMILES representation, the target name, the target source organism and the institution where the experiment was made.
 Since we want to make a geographical analysis of the trends of research, we focused on institutions that are located only in one country (some companies have multiple faculties in different countries).</p>
 	</div>
 </section>